 Every Merrill resident receives two keys: one to the dorm room, and one that unlocks the hall's lounge door.
 The main entrances are equipped with OneCard access.

 Laundry is free at Hampshire!
 The Merrill laundry room is located in the basement of section B. It has multiple washers and dryers.
 More information is available on the Automatic Laundry website, including instructions on how to let them know if a machine is out of order.

 There is a healthy snacks vending machine located in the lobby of each Merrill section (A, B, and C).

 Merrill basement also contains the offices for The Omen (a student-run publication), and the student EMTs.

 The average single in Merrill is about 8' x 10', and comes with a dresser, mirror, divided closet, bed, desk, desk chair, bookshelf, and a recycling bin.

-The average double is about 8 by 18, not counting the space used by the built in closet and dresser.
+The average double is about 8' x 18', not counting the space used by the built in closet and dresser.
 It comes with a double set of the furniture listed above.

 Please see our room size PDF for rough floor plans of average-sized rooms.
 It includes a regular single, an L-shaped single, and a double.
 Please note that individual rooms may vary in their layout or dimensions from the approximate drawings given.
 We are unable to provide exact measurements for each individual room on campus.